Portugal

 - University/Post-Secondary Institution

-Grant activity is diverse and may include:
+Grant activities may include:

-- assisting faculty in planning, preparing and teaching English language classes and tutorials;
+- Assisting faculty in planning, preparing and teaching English language classes and tutorials;

-- providing informal educational advising to local students interested in studying in the United States;
+- Providing informal educational advising to local students interested in studying in the United States;

 Placement Locations